 4. Up-to-date Clery Act Crime definitions are available online at http://police.gmu.edu/clery-act-reporting/clery-crime-definitions/, and more information about Clery Act Crime Reporting is available at http://police.gmu.edu/clery-act-reporting/.

 B. REPORTING OF PROHIBITED SEXUAL CONDUCT

-As an effort to provide an academic and work environment free from prohibited conduct covered by University Policy 1202: Sexual Harassment and Misconduct, the University collects information from “Responsible Employees” (REs) in order to respond to all reported incidents of Prohibited Sexual Conduct affecting members of the campus community in compliance with state and federal laws.
+As an effort to provide an academic and work environment free from prohibited conduct covered by University Policy 1202: Sexual and Gender-Based Misconduct and Other Forms of Interpersonal Violence, the University collects information from “Non-Confidential Employees” in order to respond to all reported incidents of Prohibited Sexual Conduct affecting members of the campus community in compliance with state and federal laws.

 Responsible Employee Reporting Responsibilities

 1. All University faculty and staff who are not Confidential Employees, and all student-employees who receive disclosures of Prohibited Sexual Conduct in their capacity as University Employees are designated as Non-Confidential Employees and shall, as soon as possible, report all relevant details of any incident of Prohibited Sexual Conduct to the University’s Title IX Coordinator, regardless of location, affecting any student or employee in one of the following ways:

 a) Calling the Title IX Coordinator at 703-993-8730(in an emergency, immediately call 9-1-1);